abdelbahgat/microsoft-graph-docs/api-reference/resources/webhooks.md

-# Webhooks for Mail, Calendar and Contacts using Microsoft Graph
+# Webhooks using Microsoft Graph

 Microsoft Graph REST API uses a webhook mechanism to deliver notifications to clients.
-A client is a third-party web service that configures its own notification URL to receive notifications.
-Client apps use notifications to update their local cache and client views upon changes.
+A client is a web service that configures its own URL to receive notifications.
+Client apps use notifications to update their state upon changes.

-Using the Microsoft Graph API, an app can subscribe to notifications of a resource (such as messages in the Inbox). to get informed about changes to the resource.
+Using the Microsoft Graph API, an app can subscribe to changes on the following resources:

+* Messages
+* Events
+* Contacts
+* Group conversations

 Once Microsoft Graph accepts the subscription request, it pushes notifications to the URL specified in the subscription.
 The app then takes action according to its business logic.
 For example, fetches more data, updates cache and views, etc.

 Apps can to renew their subscriptions before they expire.
 They can also unsubscribe at any time to stop getting notifications.